 Although people often refer to a UTI as a bladder infection, any part of the urinary system, including the kidneys, can become infected.
 The most common infection, however, is in the bladder and urethra and accounts for 8.3 million doctor visits each year.
-A UTI is more likely to affect women than men, for anatomical reasons, and at our center we see many women who suffer from repeated chronic urinary tract infections.
+A UTI is more likely to affect someone with female anatomy than a person with male anatomy due to the proximity of the urethra.
+At our center, we see many patients who suffer from repeated chronic urinary tract infections.

 A number of factors can predispose you to a UTI.
 These include: